&noscript=1"/>

 A degree in winemaking from the University of Adelaide followed, as did vintages over four years in Washington State, Oregon, Martinborough, Hunter Valley, Langhorne Creek, Bordeaux and back home in Mount Benson.
 Returning fulltime in 2006, Goode set about building the Wangolina business, while she also managed to complete vintages at Cape Jaffa in 2006 and ’07, then at Bird in Hand in ’08.
 That last stint also saw her engage Bird in Hand’s Kym Milne MW to consult to Wangolina.

-Goode credits Milne with being “an amazing mentor for the past 12 years”, with the wines made at Bird in Hand, alongside Milne and winemaker Dylan Lee.
+Goode credits Milne with being “an amazing mentor over the years”, with the wines previously made at Bird in Hand, alongside Milne.
 “He has taught me to be methodical and to refine my styles and has given me the confidence to experiment and take risks in some alternative varieties,” she says of Milne, while noting that all winemaking decisions are her own.
+As of 2023, an onsite winery, which Goode says has been in the works for 20 years was finally finished, just in time for harvest.

 “The joy of being the sole winemaker and owner of Wangolina means that the decision making is always on me.
-I’m not responsible to anyone but myself when making the wine, and I have learnt how to be resourceful, resilient and reflective when mistakes have been made.”
+I’m not responsible to anyone but myself when making the wine, and I have learnt how to be resourceful, resilient and reflective when mistakes have been made.
+I love vibrancy, aromatics and texture in whites and in reds.
+I love to see character, elegance and structure.

 Gradually assuming control of the vineyard management from her father beginning in 2013, that foray into new varieties has seen Goode both replant and graft vines over from the original and more traditional plantings.
 “In 2015, I took a risk and grafted half of my beloved semillon over to grüner veltliner, one of the first growers to use the Hahndorf Hill clones outside of the Adelaide Hills, and I’m still the only grower of grüner in the Limestone Coast,” she says.